godotengine/godot-docs/tutorials/3d/3d_rendering_limitations.rst

 forward or backward for the purpose of sorting.
 Even then, these may not always be sufficient.

+Transparent objects are not rendered to the normal-roughness buffer, as they are drawn after opaque geometry.
+As a result, features that rely on the normal-roughness buffer will not affect transparent materials.

 Some rendering engines feature *order-independent transparency* techniques to alleviate this, but this is costly on the GPU.
 Godot currently doesn't provide this feature.
 There are still several ways to avoid this problem: